dfuse-io/docs/content/eosio/public-apis/reference/dfuse-events.md

 ---

 dfuse Events are a powerful way to give smart contract developers a way to ask dfuse Search to index their transactions, with arbitrary key/value pairs.

+By simply instructing your smart contract to send an inline action to `dfuseiohooks:event`, you can instruct dfuse Search to index some fields with arbitrary data (within limits).

+Once on chain, the search term `event.field:value` will allow you to retrieve those actions, anywhere on the dfuse Platform.

 {{< alert type="note" >}}
 See the [Using dfuse Events tutorial]({{< ref "eosio/public-apis/tutorials/using-dfuse-events" >}}) for a concrete example.